 How to get started?

-You can browse through our ever-growing list of resources below (we recommend checking out our guides for Ontario and Quebec first).
-Finding an interesting mineral exploration target requires a combination of hard work and good luck!
-Most Provinces & Territories have a system that will show you where mineral claims are located as well as other data such as mineral occurrences, drill holes, geology, geophysics, etc. As you look at the various datasets in an area think about how they are connected and how that relates to the story you’re building.
+Browse through the list of resources below (we recommend looking at the Ontario and Quebec guides first).
+Finding an interesting mineral exploration target requires a combination of hard work and good luck.
+Most provinces and territories have a system that will show you where mineral claims are located, as well as other data such as mineral occurrences, drill holes, geology, geophysics, etc. As you look at the various datasets in an area think about how they are connected and how that relates to the story you plan to build.
 Our team is happy to provide support and answer questions.
 While our website only provides links to Canadian resources, you are welcome to explore anywhere in the world.

-If you are located near Toronto a great way to get started is to come out to one of our Mineral Exploration Group meetings – check Eventbrite to find out when the next one will be.
-If you are not in Toronto you can still participate by emailing us.
-If you’re really passionate about what we’re doing we can even help you set up a local group for like-minded people to collaborate on a submission.
+If you are located near Toronto, a great way to get started is by attending one of our Mineral Exploration Group meetings.
+If you are not in Toronto you can still participate by emailing us for help, and we can even help you set up a local group for like-minded people to collaborate on a submission.

-We estimate that it would take approximately 30-40 hours of work from start to finish for a team to put together a submission for the Challenge.
-This includes the time it would take to familiarize yourself with one of the Provincial geoscience databases and mineral tenure systems, to browse through the data and find a few interesting targets, to narrow down to the one you want to focus on and to build the case for it in the form of the presentation and supporting documents required for submission.
-Finding teammates to work with will make the project quicker and more fun!
+It should take approximately 30-40 hours of work from start to finish for a team to put together a submission for the Challenge.
+This includes the time it would take get familiar with one of the provincial geoscience databases and mineral tenure systems, browse through the data and find a few interesting targets, select the one you choose to focus on and build a case for it in the form of a presentation and supporting documents required for submission.
+Finding teammates to work with will make the project easier and more fun!

-- Download Submission Form.
-Have each team member fill it out and attach all forms to your submission email.
+- Each team member must fill out a Submission Form.
+Attach all forms to your submission email.

-- Maximum of six 8.5” by 11” pages; minimum 12-point font size; minimum margins are one inch; text in tables and figures may be as small as 9 points.
+- Maximum of six 8.5” by 11” pages; minimum 12-point font size; minimum margins are one inch; text in tables and figures must be no smaller than 9-point font size.

-- Emailed as a single unlocked PDF document or link to document stored in the cloud, 20 MB maximum.
+- Email as a single unlocked PDF document or link to document stored in the cloud, 20 MB maximum.
 Embedded hyperlinks to external content can be included but may not be reviewed.

-- A MAXIMUM 10-minute pitch video uploaded to YouTube as a private video and shared with email@example.com
+- A Pitch Video, no longer than 10 minutes, uploaded to YouTube as a private video, shared with email@example.com

-- Recommended: 1-page annotated list of supplementary data with links to reports/data sources
+- Recommended: 1-page annotated list of supplementary data with links to reports, data sources, local mineral claims rules

 The report submission must include the following within the six-page limit and follow this template: